HTTPd: Cannot load mod_status.so into server: undefined symbol: ap_copy_scoreboard_worker

 The following bug reports have been reported upstream;

-As of yet, there’s no known fix.
-You can do 2 things: downgrade the HTTPd version to the previous (unsafe) version, or disable the mod_status configurations in order to start your Apache server.
+At the time of writing there was no known fix yet, so the two options below were the way out: downgrade the HTTPd version to the previous (unsafe) version, or disable the mod_status configurations in order to start your Apache server.

 First, remove the old versions.
 Note, this may remove dependencies, such as mod_fastcgi, webalizer, … whatever you may have.
 Keep that in mind.